Dale Vince: Career

-In 1991, he saw his first windfarm ("I thought, either I can carry on by myself with the windmill on my van, or I can get into the big stuff") and in 1995 he founded the Renewable Energy Company.
+In 1991, Vince saw his first windfarm ("I thought, either I can carry on by myself with the windmill on my van, or I can get into the big stuff") and, in 1995, he founded the Renewable Energy Company, which eventually changed its name to Ecotricity.
 In 1996, he launched his first wind turbine supplying "green electricity".
+The following year, he attended the conference in Kyoto, Japan, that produced the Kyoto Protocol.